 How do two parties with opposing needs and desired outcomes come to an agreement that allows both to walk away satisfied?
-Enter the art of negotiation.
+Enter the art of procurement negotiation strategies.
 Successful negotiations are not a win-lose proposition.
 The best negotiations result in a win for all parties, which leads to stronger relationships and a desire to continue a partnership which is mutually beneficial.

 During the procurement process, a negotiation between corporate buyers and sellers is the first step in developing a supply contract which has a direct effect on profit or loss.
 As a Procurement Director, you are intimately familiar with the pressure placed on you to negotiate a successful deal on behalf of your firm.
 Sourcing technology has made the groundwork for such negotiations easier by providing the data and information you need to enter into negotiations prepared, but what about the personal skills and experience you need to get the job done?

 In a Florida State University study titled A Skills-Based Analysis of the World-Class Purchaser, Larry C. Giunpiero, Ph.D., found that negotiation skills were crucial in achieving an organization’s goals of improved quality, price delivery, and service.
 A procurement director who has mastered the art of negotiations is able to collaborate and creatively develop negotiation plans, strategies, and actions which result in strong but fair negotiations.
 The ability to develop alternate plans which result in mutually beneficial outcomes is a highly desired skill among procurement directors and is highly sought after in procurement job candidates.

 In a situation where the stakes are high for both parties, an adversarial relationship is often the default position.
 However, many procurement directors today are leaning toward a more relational approach.
 It can be argued that access to data and information in the sourcing process allows for more transparency.
 A poker face and stereotypical negotiation tactics aren’t going to work any longer.
 To achieve a high success rate, several negotiations skills are required.

 Procurement Negotiation Skills Every Director Must Have